SirSamiboi/cbl-project/README.txt

 towers which will hold back and defeat the enemies in various ways.
 If you manage to survive the attacks, The Fallen has vowed to tear the castle apart by himself.
 Will you manage to defeat him?

+How to run:

+- Open the MagicDefender folder
+- Run Main.java
-How to run: Run Main.java, then select "Start Game" to start a round.
+- Once the game is open, select "Start Game" to start a round, and enjoy :)

 How to play: